 Garlic mustard – it sounds like an extraordinarily delicious topping for your hamburger or hotdog, doesn’t it?
 Unfortunately, Garlic mustard is an unwanted guest at any Granite Stater’s BBQ this summer (though you can eat it – it tastes delicious)!

 Garlic mustard is one of the “Infamous Five” invasive plants that are threatening New Hampshire’s coastal environment.
-To prepare for that threat, fourteen eager volunteers spent a blisteringly hot day in June at The Nature Conservancy’s Lubberland Creek Preserve in Newmarket.
-They participated in an identification training led by Joanne Glode, Southern NH Stewardship Ecologist for The Nature Conservancy, and Kevin Lucey of the DES Coastal Program.
+To prepare for that threat, volunteers are training as "Weed Watchers" at Lubberland Creek Preserve in Newmarket.

 Each of these “Infamous Five” plants poses ecological, human health, and economic concerns in our communities.
 Coastal Pepperweed crowds out native plant species in salt marshes and has already been found in Massachusetts and Maine.
 To date, its presence around Great Bay is still unknown.
 To ensure coastal pepperweed doesn’t gain a foothold here, our volunteers will be helping to search the salt marshes of Great Bay for this plant throughout the summer.